-The studio also has some tools available for use in the studio.
+The studio also has some tools 9but not everything you may need) available for use in the studio.
 To borrow these tools, contact your instructor or the studio monitor.
 Of course, all borrowed tools must be cleaned and returned at the end of class or open studio.

 Work needs to be kept moving.
 Please do not let it pile up on the shelves in the work-in-progress room or on the shelves in the kiln shed..
 Green ware should be removed from shelves and prepared for bisque firing as soon as possible.
 Bisque ware not in the process of being glazed should remain on the appropriate shelves in the kiln shed.
 Bisque ware should be promptly glazed and removed from the studio after the final firing.
 At the end of each class session, the shelves may be sorted through and unclaimed work may be discarded.